SIMDSystem/swraster/README.md

 ### Web (WebAssembly)

 Requires an active emsdk.
-The Rust web lane additionally needs nightly Rust with `rust-src` and the `wasm32-unknown-emscripten` target — the Makefile adds these automatically.
+The Rust web lane additionally needs nightly Rust with `rust-src` and the `wasm32-unknown-emscripten` target; the Makefile adds these automatically.

 ```sh
 make web-cpp